bpftrace/bpftrace/docs/coding_guidelines.md

 ## Error handling and exceptions

 If an error is recoverable (meaning downstream callers of the code should be able to selectively handle, ignore, or further propagate), pass the error through the return value of the function.

-Appropriate language features for this include:

-* `std:optional`
-* `int`
-* `bool`
+The recommended mechanism for this is `Result<...>`, although in some cases `std::optional` may also be suitable.

-If an error is **not** recoverable, prefer throwing `FatalUserException`.
+If an error is **not** recoverable, it is permissible to use `LOG(BUG)`.
-Exceptions **should not** be used for recoverable errors.
+Exceptions should never be used, and all standard library methods that use exceptions for error propagation are forbidden.
+In general, these APIs also export variants that do not require the use of exceptions.

+Assertions may be used in cases where a static invariant check is enforced, but only if the condition "should not happen".
+That is, it should not be possible to trigger this assertion failure based on runtime errors.
+Also note that all assertion conditions **must** be side-effect free, as the system may be compiled without assertions enabled.

 ### Examples